What Is Biofeedback?

 No further preparation is required for a biofeedback session.

 Electrical sensors that connect to a monitor will be hooked up to your body.
 The sensors measure one or more signs of stress.
 This can include heart rate, muscle tension, or body temperature.
 The measurements provide feedback about how your body responds to different stimuli.

 A biofeedback therapist can teach you how to lower your heart rate through breathing exercises, relaxation techniques, and mental exercises.
 You can measure the results of these techniques and exercises on the monitor.
 This encourages more positive reactions and relaxation.

 A typical biofeedback session lasts between 30 and 60 minutes.
 The number of sessions needed to resolve an issue will vary depending on a number of factors, including how quickly you learn to control your physical responses.

-There are also commercial biofeedback devices available on the open market, meant for home use.
-There are devices with handheld monitors, and others that connect to your computer.
-However, you should be careful of scams—be sure to check with your doctor or another health care professional before purchasing one of these devices, as not all manufacturers are reputable.
+There are also commercial biofeedback devices available on the open market that are meant for home use.
+There are devices with handheld monitors and others that connect to your computer.
+However, you should be careful of scams.
+Be sure to check with your primary care provider before purchasing one of these devices.
+Not all manufacturers are reputable.

-The Mayo Clinic calls biofeedback “generally safe”—there have been no negative side effects reported.
+The Mayo Clinic reports that biofeedback is generally safe.
+There have been no negative side effects reported.
 However, biofeedback may not be for everyone.
-You should consult your doctor before starting this or any other type of complimentary therapy.
+You should consult your primary care provider before starting this or any other type of complementary therapy.

 Your therapist will help determine which biofeedback technique is right for you, based on your health issues.
-The success of biofeedback therapy depends on several factors, such as how often you use the techniques you learned in therapy in your daily life.
+The success of biofeedback therapy depends on several factors, such as how often you use the techniques you learn during therapy in your daily life.